-When completing Schedule NR, you must add the income you received during the time you were a resident, and the Illinois income you received during the time you were not a resident.
+When completing Schedule NR, you must include in Column B of each line the income you received during the time you were a resident and the Illinois income you received during the time you were not a resident.
 See "Part-Year Resident Step-by-Step Instructions" for details.